powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 ## By nominal voltages

-The `com.powsybl.iidm.reducer.NominalVoltageNetworkPredicate` class is an implementation of the `NetworkPredicate` interface the contains two double values that define a range of nominal voltages.
+The `com.powsybl.iidm.reducer.NominalVoltageNetworkPredicate` class is an implementation of the `NetworkPredicate` interface that contains two double values that define a range of nominal voltages.

-The `boolean test(Substation substation)` method return true if at least one of the voltage levels of the given substation has its nominal voltage inside the range.
+The `boolean test(Substation substation)` method returns true if at least one of the voltage levels of the given substation has its nominal voltage inside the range.

-The `boolean test(Voltage substation)` method return true if the given voltage level has its nominal voltage inside the range.
+The `boolean test(Voltage substation)` method returns true if the given voltage level has its nominal voltage inside the range.

 ### Examples